michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 Our non-conflicting change has been added as expected.

-> Note: Never forget to backup your database and plan for a restore procedure before making a change in production.
+It is fine to use `auto-update` even for a change in production.
+However, you should always backup your database and plan for a restore procedure.
 In MySql, that can be done with the [mysqldump](https://www.thegeekstuff.com/2008/09/backup-and-restore-mysql-database-using-mysqldump/) command.

 ## Adding a conflicting change using Hibernate’s auto schema generation
-Let’s now consider that we would like to rename the address table into postal_address.
+Let’s now consider that we would like to rename the `address` table into `postal_address`.

-Doing such a change using Hibernate’s auto schema generation would create the following behaviour:
+Doing such a change using Hibernate’s `auto-update` would create the following behaviour:
-Hibernate will ignore the existing table (address) and will create a new one called postal_address All data inside address will stay with address.
-In the future, all new data will be created inside (postal_address)
+* Hibernate ignores the existing `address` table and creates a new one called `postal_address`
+* All data inside address stay with address.
+In the future, all new data will be created inside `postal_address`

-If you have an existing production database, the above behaviour is probably not what you’re after.
+If you have an existing production database, the above behaviour is not what you’re after.

 We now need to tweak our configuration so we still have auto-generation  for h2 (database used for JUnit Tests) and not for mysql (our staging / production database).